robml/django_dbaccounting/README.md

 -----------

 If you are only looking to install the python package, use:
-- pip install db-accounting
+- pip install db-accounting (under maintenance, resolving with Python Packaging Authority)
 - download the .tar file from Github
-- install it from DjangoPackages.org
+- install it from DjangoPackages.org (pending PyPi issue mentioned above)

 To configure: